ndjinga/CoreFlows/README.md

 ================

-CoreFlows is an open source C++/Python library intended at solving PDE systems arising from the modeling of nuclear reactor cores which involves fluid dynamics, heat and neutron diffusion as well as soli elasticity.
+CoreFlows is an open source C++/Python library intended at solving PDE systems arising from the modeling of nuclear reactor cores which involves fluid dynamics, heat and neutron diffusion as well as solid elasticity.
 It is a simple environment meant at students and researchers to test new numerical methods on general geometries with unstructured meshes.
 It is developped by CEA Saclay since 2014 and proposes a few basic models as well as some basic finite volume and finite element numerical methods.